baaivision/EVA/video/README.md

 3,air drumming
 ```
 The `id` indicates the class id, while the `name` denotes the text description.
-Note that we disabled text branch.
+Note that we disabled the text branch.